WHAT IS ASBESTOS TESTING AND WHY IS IT SO IMPORTANT?

 ASBESTOS CLOTH, TAPES AND CORDS

-This asbestos was used as heatproof and fireproof sealing material in fireproof doors.
-It’s also commonly found in fireproof shutters, in smoke-proof doors and gates, in kilns, boilers and high-temperature installations and ventilation ducts.
+This asbestos was used in heat resistant and fireproof sealing material in plumbing or electrical conduits.
+It’s also commonly found in roof voids, wall cavities, kilns, boilers and high-temperature installations and ventilation ducts.
 Cords and tapes were also used as filling materials in expansion joints.

 TEXTURED COATINGS AND PAINTS

 Can be found on ceilings and walls, in both commercial and domestic buildings.
-While asbestos textured coating and paints were phased out in the late 1980s, they can still be found in many Sydney buildings and present a high risk to do-it-yourself home remodelers.
-The danger occurs during disturbance via renovations.
+While asbestos textured coating and paints were phased out in the late 1980s, they can still be found in many Sydney buildings and present a high risk to do-it-yourself home renovators.
+The danger occurs during disturbance via renovations or demolition.

 ASBESTOS FLOOR COVERINGS